BasicPrimitives/javascript/samples/ItemTemplates.md

 See [PDFKit](http://pdfkit.org/) site for more details.

-Basic Primitives PDFkit Plugins have no HTML or browsers specific dependencies, they share API options with their complimentary UI controls.
-The major API difference is that they have no UI events and rendering mechanism refit to use PDFkit document API methods.
-The following sample shows usage of `onTemplateRender` event handler, which receives `doc` reference to PDFkit `PDFDocument` instance and node `position` in PDF document coordinates:
+Basic Primitives PDFkit Plugins have no HTML or browsers specific dependencies.
+They share API options with their coupled UI controls.
+The primary API difference is that they have no UI events and rendering mechanism refit to use PDFkit document API methods.
+The following sample shows usage of the `onTemplateRender` event handler, which receives the `doc` reference to PDFkit `PDFDocument` instance and the node `position` in the PDF document coordinates:

-Basically developer is free to render any content in node's position, the following sample renders frame, photo, title and PDF specific link annotation, which is clickable in PDF.
+The developer is free to render any content in the node's position.
+The following sample draws a frame, photo, title and creates PDF specific link annotation, which is clickable in PDF.

 ```JavaScript
 function onTemplateRender(doc, position, data) {